-The Compensation Committee believes that our executive compensation programs, executive officer pay levels and individual pay actions approved for our executive officers, including our named executive officers, are directly aligned with our executive compensation philosophy and fully support its goals.
-Performance with respect to our revenue, profitability and free cash flow metric targets exceeded target performance levels in fiscal 2015, which resulted in performance-based restricted stock awards being earned at approximately 118% of the target level.
-Our corporate performance in fiscal 2015 also resulted in aggregate cash bonus awards under our performance-based cash bonus programs above the target level.
+The Compensation Committee believes that our executive compensation programs, executive officer pay levels, and individual pay actions approved for our executive officers, including our named executive officers, are directly aligned with our executive compensation philosophy and fully support its goals.
+Performance with respect to our revenue metric target exceeded the minimum trigger but fell short of target performance levels in fiscal 2016, and performance with respect to our EBITDA metric target fell short of the minimum trigger, which, combined, resulted in performance-based restricted stock awards being earned at approximately 28% of the target level.
+Our corporate performance in fiscal 2016 also resulted in aggregate cash bonus awards under our performance-based cash bonus programs below the target level.
 We are asking our stockholders to indicate their support for our named executive officer compensation as described in this proxy statement.
 This proposal, commonly known as a "say-on-pay" proposal, gives our stockholders the opportunity to express their views on our named executive officers' compensation.
 This vote is not intended to address any specific compensation item, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this proxy statement.
 Accordingly, the Board recommends that our stockholders vote "FOR" the following resolution at the Annual Meeting: